-The Hodgman Government is committed to fixing the budget mess that we inherited from Labor and the Greens so that we can invest more in frontline services
+The Hodgman Government is determined to keep the budget in the black, because a balanced budget means we can invest more in essential frontline services.

 ABS figures released today show that the private sector is driving economic growth in Tasmania.

 Today I am releasing over 220 reasons why Tasmania is a better place as a result of the initiatives we have implemented to stimulate the economy